magmax/apps/README.md

 ## Python
 - [Learn python](https://github.com/trekhleb/learn-python): collection of Python scripts that are split by topics and contain code examples with explanations, different use cases and links to further readings.

 ## Security
 - [Automater](http://www.tekdefense.com/automater/): URL/Domain, IP Address, and Md5 Hash OSINT tool aimed at making the analysis process easier for intrusion Analysts.
 - [Awesome OSINT](https://github.com/Ph055a/awesome_osint): This is a maintained collection of free actionable resources for those conducting OSINT investigations.
 - [Burp Suite](https://portswigger.net/burp): Security tool that helps to find vulnerabilities in web applications.
 - [Certified Ethical Hacker (CEH) online practice exam](https://ceh.cagy.org/): Practice exam for the CEH.
+- [Dnslog](http://dnslog.cn): Allows to create temporal subdomains, logging all accesses
 - [eGarante](https://www.egarante.com/): Digital certification of files, emails, etc. to exchange information
 - [Exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/): platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files
 - [Foca](https://github.com/ElevenPaths/FOCA): Fingerprinting Organizations with Collected Archives: is a tool used mainly to find metadata and hidden information in the documents its scans
 - [GitMiner](https://github.com/UnkL4b/GitMiner): Tool for advanced mining for content on Github
 - [Hershell](https://github.com/sysdream/hershell): Simple TCP reverse shell written in Go.
 - [Maltego](https://www.paterva.com/web7/): Visual link analysis tool with tons of plugins to perform data mining and information gathering